Netflix/metaflow/docs/datastore.md

 API multiple times with a single key at a time.
 All APIs are designed with batch processing in mind where it makes sense.

-#### Separation of responsabilities
+#### Separation of responsibilities
-Each class implements few functionalities and we attempted to maximize reuse.
+Each class implements few functionalities, and we attempted to maximize reuse.
 The idea is that this will also help in developing newer implementations going forward and being able to surgically change a few things while keeping most of the code the same.